World Cup kiss with Rubiales was not consensual, Hermoso tells sex assault trial

 World Cup winner Jenni Hermoso has confronted Spain’s former football federation boss Luis Rubiales in court, saying she did not agree to the kiss that has led to his trial on assault and coercion charges.

-The trial, which began on Monday, will determine whether Mr Rubiales is guilty of sexual assault and could lead to him facing a prison sentence of up to four years for kissing forward Ms Hermoso, 34, after Spain’s victory at the Women’s World Cup final in 2023.
+The trial, which began on Monday, could lead to him facing a prison sentence of up to four years if he is found guilty of kissing forward Ms Hermoso, 34, without consent after Spain’s victory at the Women’s World Cup final in 2023.
 The trial is expected to last until February 19.

 Asked by a prosecutor at Madrid’s High Court if the kiss at the 2023 awards ceremony in Australia was consensual, Ms Hermoso replied “never” as Mr Rubiales sat taking notes.